Jamie Reed (footballer): Later career

 Reed signed for The New Saints on 7 November 2014 despite not being able to play until January 2015.
 He scored his first goal for the club as a half time substitute against Prestatyn Town.
 He left the club by mutual consent on 29 January 2016 and signed for their Welsh Premier League rivals Llandudno later that day.
 Subsequently, he joined Newtown.
 In January 2019, following an achilles rupture, he joined Ashton United.
 A spell with Northwich Victoria followed.

 In 2020 he joined Cefn Druids before moving to Aberystwyth Town in early 2021.
 He then joined Prestatyn Town, in the second tier Cymru North in May 2021, where as well as playing he manages the club's Under-19 side.
 In late 2021, Reed joined Northern Premier League Division One West side 1874 Northwich.
 He made his debut off the bench in a 3–1 win at Kidsgrove Athletic, where he scored the third goal.
 At the beginning of the 2022-23 preseason, 1874 Northwich announced Reed as a player-coach for the upcoming season.

+On the 12th April 2025 he scored the only goal in a Ruthin Town 1-0 victory over former club Bangor played at Bala.
+That victory kept Ruthin in tier two and relegated Bangor.